People

 Research Scientist

-I am one of the principle mission scientists for NuSTAR and lead the NuSTAR calibration efforts.
-I use NuSTAR and other X-ray telescopes to study a wide range of astrophysical phenomena, from the leftover remnants of exploding stars to flares from the Sun and high energy emission from X-ray binaries.
+Brian works on hardware and mission development as well high energy astronomy.
+He is one of the principal mission scientists for NuSTAR and leads the calibration efforts.
+He is also the payload manager for the Ultraviolet Explorer (UVEX) NASA MIDEX responsible for delivering the wide-field UV telescope and its cameras.
+He uses telescopes to study a wide range of astrophysical phenomena, from the leftover remnants of exploding stars to flares from the Sun and high energy emission from X-ray binaries.

 • bwgref[at]srl[dot]caltech[dot]edu